This post was updated on October 30, 2020 to reflect current market dynamics.

 As I discovered in my previous roles, the unique multi-site functionality of Commerce Cloud makes it easy to create and manage local site instances, deploy localized marketing messages and promotions, global content strategies, custom price lists, and more.
 In addition, check out the pre-certified translations providers in the Commerce Cloud Partner Marketplace to help deploy professional and automated translations directly to your site and marketing efforts.

-Hopefully, these five steps will be helpful on your road to international expansion.
-To learn more ways to jumpstart growth in commerce, check out more tips in this comprehensive guide.
+Hopefully, these five steps will help you on the road to international expansion.
+To learn more strategies for global expansion, check out this comprehensive guide.